 There were no outliers in the data, as inspected through boxplots and data.
 The data were not normally distributed, as assessed via histogram and Kolmogorov-Smirnov test (p < .05).
 There was homogeneity of variances, as assessed by Levene's test for equality of variances (p = 0.011).
 The mean differences between participant in poor living conditions (M=7.24, SD = 1.995) and low SES conditions (M = 6.28, SD = 1.632) were not too big.
 The independent sample t-tests (two-tailed) results showed that there no statistically significant difference between semantic language and poor living conditions, t (76) = 2.384, p = 0.020).
-The effect size was calculated, which was found to be as d 0.526732, which is a small effect size based on the Chohen’s d guidelines.
+The effect size was calculated, which was found to be as d 0.526732, which is a small effect size based on the Cohen’s d guidelines.

 Correlations

 In regard to poor living conditions, there were n= 49 participants living in poor living conditions and not poor living conditions (n=29), independent t-test was run to see if there were differences in semantic language to poor living conditions and not poor living conditions.
 Data are mean ± standard deviation unless otherwise stated.
 The relationship between semantic language, time spent in school and age were investigated via using correlational analysis.
 Before calculating the correlations, it is necessary to explore if all variables included in the correlation analysis are normally distributed and which was done using a Kolmogrov Smirnov test.
 Initial analysis revealed that the time spent in school and semantic language scores showed not a linear relationship and normal distributions, as shown by the Kolmogorov Smirnov test (p <.
 05).
 On the other hand, age and social language scores were showed moderate linearity and distributions between the two variables were normal.
-Although the population is not normally distributed between the time spent school and total semantic language, Pearson's correlation was chosen as an appropriate test in the current study; the decision was made based on the Central Limit Theorem.
-The test results revealed that there was ....
+Although the population is not normally distributed between the time spent school and total semantic language, Pearson's correlation was chosen as an appropriate test in the current study; the decision was made based on the Central Limit Theorem. -